 Detailed understanding of these audiences, as opposed to traditional methods.

 4) How can marketers use social media consumer segments?

 What kind of KPIs can we see and why is it valuable to marketers?

 6) What is your vision for the future for data driven marketing?

-The full transcript is below from our interview.
+The full transcript is below from our interview on audience intelligence.